Donald Trump is closing in on the American presidency.

 Eventually, such forces would catch up with him: in the hyperpolarized United States, impeachment would always be just a few steps away.
 If he made it to a second term, it would be as a wounded animal, unable to do much beyond maintain his Mexican wall and provide horrifying soundbites.
 There would be some solace in that.

-This article originally appeared at Geopolitics Made Super, February 24, 2016.
+This story first appeared at Geopolitics Made Super, February 24, 2016.